nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     If you provide more than one target string, the strings should be separated by the dash symbol `-`.

 **Step-by-step example usages and example outputs:**
-* Suppose you have a word bank of ten words:
+* Suppose you have a word list of ten words:
 ```
 house: a building for people to live in, usually for one family
 grass: a common wild plant with narrow green leaves and stems